DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 description: |-
   Learn more about types of visa non-UK citizens will need to work in England, and how to apply.
 related_content:
-    Teach in England if you trained outside the UK: " /non-uk-teachers/teach-in-england-if-you-trained-overseas" Career progression stories: "/blog/tag/career-progression"
+    Career progression stories: "/blog/tag/career-progression"
     Salaries and benefits of teaching in England : "/salaries-and-benefits" A day in the life of a teacher in England : "/a-day-in-the-life-of-a-teacher"